SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Dataset Details

 The supports and blank holder were fixed by constraining horizontal and vertical translations as well as in-plane rotations.
 These constraints were applied at the centroid of each arc segment, representing the reference point for the respective rigid body.
 The punch was similarly constrained against horizontal movement and rotation but retained vertical mobility.
 The deformed configuration following a vertical displacement $U$ of the punch is illustrated in \cref{fig:fe_model_deformed}.

-A full factorial design of experiments was conducted by varying the parameters outlined in \cref{tab:forming_params}.
+For dataset generation, \ac{LHS} was used to sample from the parameters outlined in \cref{tab:forming_params}.
 As for the hot rolling simulations, outputs from Abaqus (.odb files) were converted to .h5 format in post-processing, to integrate them into the \ourmethod~framework.
 All simulations were run on a Gigabyte Aorus 15P KD consumer laptop equipped with an Intel Core i7-11800H CPU (8 cores, 16 threads, 2.30–4.60 GHz), 16 GB DDR4 RAM at 3200 MHz and a 1 TB NVMe SSD.
 The single-core CPU time for one simulation run was 300 seconds on average, depending on mesh size and convergence speed.